bonnie/udemy-REGEX/exercises/regex101/3_whitespace_and_boundaries.md

 ### 👉 Exercise 10

 Match strings that contain two tabs in a row anywhere in the string.
 Contents of the string are unimportant.
 **Note: for all the Exercises, `\t` is an actual tab character.
-You should erase it and type a tab character from your keyboard in its place in regex101**
+You should copy the text below into a text editor, type a tab character from your keyboard in place of all any `\t` characters, and then paste in regex101.**

 - `tab\t\ttab` should match
 - `t\ttwotabs` should match